On Steenrod squares for even and odd Khovanov homology: Permutohedra and twists

 where

 By a repeated application of Lemma \ref{commutators}, the right hand side of (\ref{adding varphis}) simplifies as

-by ``sliding'' the $\varphi_{j\rightleftarrows i+1}$ to the other end of the composition.
+by ``sliding'' the $\varphi_{j, i+1}$ to the other end of the composition.

 \end{example} We are allowed to compose twists with d.s.\ tubes, with Lemma \ref{associativity} showing that this composition rule is associative up to homotopy.
-Therefore, we can imagine that tubes are analagous with points in affine space and twists are analagous with vectors.
-With this analagy in mind, we define the difference $T-T'$ of tubes in terms of twists. \begin{definition} Let $T= \{(\Theta,\alpha),(\Lambda,\beta)\}$, $T' = \{(\Theta',\alpha),(\Lambda',\beta)\}$ both be doubly specified tubes, with
+Therefore, we can imagine that tubes are analogous with points in affine space and twists are analogous with vectors.
+With this analogy in mind, we define the difference $T-T'$ of tubes in terms of twists. \begin{definition} Let $T= \{(\Theta,\alpha),(\Lambda,\beta)\}$, $T' = \{(\Theta',\alpha),(\Lambda',\beta)\}$ both be doubly specified tubes, with